poliastro/poliastro/docs/source/quickstart.md

 ## From classical orbital elements

-You can also define an {py:class}`~poliastro.twobody.orbit.Orbit` using a set of six parameters called orbital elements.
+You can also define an {{ Orbit }} using a set of six parameters called **orbital elements**.
 Although there are several of these element sets, each one with its advantages and drawbacks, right now poliastro supports the *classical orbital elements*:

 - Semimajor axis $(a)$.